unascribed/Yttr/docs/cleaver.md

 Glassy Void blade can cut through just about anything, obsidian included.
 However, it's very fragile, so it cannot be used to break blocks or as a weapon.

-*Note:* As of Yttr 0.3.4, the Void Cleaver is very unfinished and "cleaved" blocks have a lot of bugs and limitations.

 ## Video
 <video src="../img/cleaver.mp4" controls></video>